-A review of the 112 programs, some of which were combined, yielded 91 programs1 eligible for assessment.
+A review of the 112 programs, some of which were combined, yielded 91 programs eligible for assessment.

-1 The total number of distinct programs identified started at 112 and was reduced by 21 due to combining 5 Education Mission programs, 17 Institution and Management programs and 2 Commercial Crew and Cargo programs into one program for each of the combined programs which brought the number to 91 programs.
-These programs were selected for consolidation based on analysis of the budget: the individual Education programs are historically too insignificant to meet the threshold for review; Institutions and Management programs have unique funding; and Commercial Crew and Cargo are combined under the aegis of Commercial Spaceflight.
+&lt;sup>1 The total number of distinct programs identified started at 112 and was reduced by 21 due to combining 5 Education Mission programs, 17 Institution and Management programs and 2 Commercial Crew and Cargo programs into one program for each of the combined programs which brought the number to 91 programs.
+These programs were selected for consolidation based on analysis of the budget: the individual Education programs have unique funding; and Commercial Crew and Cargo are combined under the aegis of Commercial Spaceflight.